 - Cash and cash equivalents: the main risk with respect to cash investments is inflation risk (this is the risk that inflation will erode value - i.e. that the return on the investment is less than inflation).
-There is also credit risk - the risk of the institution holding the cash being unable to pay interest or repay the investment; - Fixed Interest: the main risk with respect to fixed interest investments is interest rate risk the value of fixed interest investments is affected by changes in interest rates (and if these rise then the investment becomes less valuable).
-Again, there is also credit risk - the risk of the borrower being unable to pay the interest payments or repay the investment; - Equities: the main risk with respect to equity investments is market risk the value of equities is influenced by a wide range of factors including the performance of the company, market sentiment and the economic performance of the country or sector.
-Another key risk with international equities is currency risk (we use hedging to manage this risk); - Forest Land: the main risk with respect to forest land investments is the market risk arising from the need for long-term land holding while forests are growing (the value of the forest land can be affected by demand, location, the quality of the property, market conditions, opinion and the market for property investment).
-Liquidity risk also affects this sector, as forest land is a long-term and relatively illiquid asset; and - Private Equity: These are investments comprising ownership interests in, or fixed interest investments issued by, operating companies that are not publicly listed on a securities exchange.
+There is also credit risk - the risk of the institution holding the cash being unable to pay interest or repay the investment; - Fixed interest: the main risk with respect to fixed interest investments is interest rate risk the value of fixed interest investments is affected by changes in market interest rates (and if these rise then the investment becomes less valuable).
+Again, there is also credit risk - the risk of the borrower being unable to pay the interest payments or repay the investment;

+- Equities: the main risk with respect to equity investments is market risk the value of equities is influenced by a wide range of factors including the performance of the company, market sentiment and the economic performance of the country or sector.
+Another key risk with international equities is currency risk (we use hedging to manage this risk and currently investments in international equities are partially hedged); - Forest land: the main risk with respect to forest land investments is the market risk arising from the need for long-term land holding while forests are growing (the value of the forest land can be affected by demand, location, the quality of the property, market conditions, opinion and the market for property investment).
+Liquidity risk also affects this sector, as forest land is a long-term and relatively illiquid asset (which may also affect the processing of withdrawals); and - Private equity: these are investments comprising ownership interests in operating companies that are not publicly listed on a securities exchange.
 The main risks with respect to private equity investments are manager risk, market risk and specific investment risk.
+Liquidity risk also affects this sector, as private equity is a long-term and relatively illiquid asset (which may also affect the processing of withdrawals).